Visage (video game): Development

 Visage started development in January 2015 and was announced in September.
 The game was successfully financed by a Kickstarter campaign running from January through March 2016.
 They set the goal to CAD 35,000.
 In October 2015, a Steam Greenlight campaign was launched, featuring a trailer embedded in the page.

 In an interview with IGN, the developer, SadSquare Studio, stated that the game is conceptualized to mainly utilize "the uncanny" to create a sense of dread and fear.
 It was inspired by P.T.., the teaser for Silent Hills; graphics designer Jonathan Vallières stated that the project's cancellation motivated the creation of the game.
-Other inspirations include The Conjuring, Insidious, Sinister, Ju-on, Ring, Kairo, and Phantasmagoria.
+Other inspirations include The Conjuring, Insidious, Sinister, Ju-on, Ring, Kairo, Phantasmagoria, and Amnesia: The Dark Descent.

 Release

 The developers initially targeted the release date to be in January 2017, in both computers (PC) and virtual reality (VR).
-On September 25, 2018, the developers announced that a demo of Visage would be released on October 2, 2018.
-The demo version for Visage was released on Steam on October 2, 2018, and that it was planned for release on early 2019.
-After a long delay, on February 15, 2020, SadSquare Studio announced that "the main content of Visage is pretty much done", and that they were projecting for a fall 2020 release.
-It was released on October 30, 2020, amidst the COVID-19 pandemic.
+On 25 September 2018, the developers announced that a demo of Visage would be released on 2 October 2018.
+The demo version for Visage was released on Steam on 2 October 2018, and that it was planned for release on early 2019.
+After a long delay, on 15 February 2020, SadSquare Studio announced that "the main content of Visage is pretty much done", and that they were projecting for a fall 2020 release.
+It was released on 30 October 2020, amidst the COVID-19 pandemic.
 In addition to PC, it was also released on PlayStation 4 and Xbox One.
-It was later released an Enhanced Edition on Xbox Series X and Series S and PlayStation 5 on October 28, 2021.
+It was later released an Enhanced Edition on Xbox Series X and Series S and PlayStation 5 on 28 October 2021.